FrancisB404/ArtifyAi/README.md

-## Project Setup/Installation
-<i> This section is dedicated to linking to .md files in your documents/tutorial/ folder that will contain instructions on installation

-Your repo doesn't have to have every section used below.
-This is just an example so you can get an idea of what your own repo should look like</i>

 <!-- if your project uses scratch, you can reuse any of these instructions (be sure to include CS First alternatives) -->
 ## First Installation Walkthrough